-Upon having an accident or having seen evidence of damage, the crane team, riggers, equipment users, etc., shall stop all operations and notify immediate supervisor(s).
+Upon having an accident or having seen evidence of damage (suspected accident), the crane team, riggers, equipment users, etc., shall stop all operations and notify immediate supervision.
 If there is impending danger to the equipment or personnel, place the crane and/or load in a safe position prior to notifying supervision.
 Ensure the accident scene is secured and undisturbed so as to facilitate the investigation.

-The supervisor shall review the situation and take any further emergency action.
-The supervisor shall notify management personnel as well as the activity safety office.
+The supervisor shall review the situation and take any further emergency action, including stopping production work or other operations that could aggravate the situation.
+The supervisor shall notify management personnel and the activity safety office.